AP EDCET Answer Key 2026 Out – Download PDF, Raise Objections.

 Frequently Asked Questions (FAQs)

 Ans.
-You can apply by visiting the official website and following the steps mentioned above.
+You can view and download the answer key by visiting the official APSCHE website and accessing the Response Sheet link.

 Q2.
-What is the last date to apply?
+What is the last date to raise objections?

 Q3.
 How can I raise objections against the answer key?